nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 **_Robust_**

-- Not sensitive to extreme values.
+- ML model not sensitive to extreme values.

 **_Outlier_**

 - A data value that is very different from most of the data.
+- Ex -- age excceing 130

 ## Measures of spread --

 **_Range_** --

-- difference between the largest and smallest point in your data (max-min).
+- Difference between the largest and smallest point in your data (max-min).

 **_Percentiles_** --

-- measure used in statistics indicating the value below which a given percentage of observation in a group of observations falls. for example, the 20th percentile is a value below which 20 per cent of data falls.
+- Measure used in statistics indicating the value below which a given percentage of observation in a group of observations falls.
+- For example, the 20th percentile is a value below which 20 per cent of data falls.

 **_Quartiles_** --

-- values that divide a list of numbers into quarters. the steps to find the quartile is.
+- Values that divide a list of numbers into quarters. the steps to find the quartile is.
 - Put the list of numbers in order
 - Then cut the list into 4 equal parts
 - The quartiles are at the cuts

 **_Interquartile range_** --

-- measure of dispersion between upper(75th) and lower(25th) Quartiles.
+- Measure of dispersion between upper(75th) and lower(25th) Quartiles.
 - It is a very important term in statistics that is used in most calculations and data preprocessing like dealing with outliers.

 ## KEY TERMS FOR VARIABILITY METRICS